This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 This article appeared in NIJ Journal Issue 255, November 2006.

 [note 1] The Combined DNA Index System (CODIS) is an electronic database of DNA profiles administered through the Federal Bureau of Investigation.
 The system lets Federal, State, and local crime labs share and compare DNA profiles.
-Through CODIS, investigators match DNA from crime scenes with convicted offenders and with other crime scenes using computer software, just as fingerprints are matched through automated fingerprint identification systems.
-CODIS primarily uses two indexes: (1) the Convicted Offender Index, which contains profiles of convicted offenders, and (2) the Forensic Index, which contains profiles from crime scene evidence.
+Through CODIS, investigators match DNA from crime scenes with convicted persons and with other crime scenes using computer software, just as fingerprints are matched through automated fingerprint identification systems.
+CODIS primarily uses two indexes: (1) the Convicted Offender Index, which contains profiles of convicted persons, and (2) the Forensic Index, which contains profiles from crime scene evidence.
 The strength of CODIS lies in solving cases that have no suspects.
-If DNA evidence entered into CODIS matches someone in the offender index, a warrant can be obtained authorizing the collection of a sample from that offender to confirm the match.
-If the offender’s DNA is in the Forensic Index, the system allows investigators—even in different jurisdictions—to exchange information about their respective cases.
+If DNA evidence entered into CODIS matches someone in the offender index, a warrant can be obtained authorizing the collection of a sample from that convicted persons to confirm the match.
+If the convicted person’s DNA is in the Forensic Index, the system allows investigators—even in different jurisdictions—to exchange information about their respective cases.